SalimcanK/html-css-js-projects/1-) form-validator/readme.md

 - Removed checkRequired() function
 - User can't use space at all now.
 Removed trim() usage.
 - Confirm password error message has been removed because it was looking bad ui wise.
-- getFieldName() function is implemented different.
+- getFieldName() function is implemented differently.
 - Validation check before submitting is implemented in case the project is used to send data to actual backend.